 Global Head of Editorial

-Lightsabres clashing.
+Lightsabers clashing.
 The roar of a TIE Fighter.
 Darth Vader’s breathing.
 Sound has been a crucial element of the Star Wars universe since A New Hope landed on screens in 1977.
-In this interview, production sound mixer Shawn Holden and supervising sound editor Matthew Wood share how the sound team behind The Mandalorian brought executive producer Jon Favreau’s unique vision for the series to life, whilst simultaneously rising to the level of quality expected from the beloved franchise.
+In this interview, production sound mixer Shawn Holden and supervising sound editor Matthew Wood share how the sound team behind The Mandalorian brought executive producer Jon Favreau’s unique vision for the series to life, while simultaneously rising to the level of quality expected from the beloved franchise.
 They also reveal what went into giving voice to The Mandalorian's adorable alien co-star, The Child.

 First off, how would you describe your role to someone who isn’t familiar with sound production?

 Shawn Holden: Well, as a production sound mixer, you're the one that's on the set recording dialogue and various effects.
 My main goal is to preserve the actors' performances and get the cleanest dialogue recordings that I possibly can.
-Also, various effects and sounds that need to be captured whilst shooting—be it Stormtroopers marching along or anything that can help post-production build on those effects that we give them and give them an idea of what it sounded like on set.
+Also, various effects and sounds that need to be captured while shooting—be it Stormtroopers marching along or anything that can help post-production build on those effects that we give them and give them an idea of what it sounded like on set.
 But really, my main goal is to get the cleanest dialogue tracks I possibly can, to record and preserve those performances.

 Matthew Wood: As the supervising sound editor, I work in post-production.
 I start pretty early on the project by reading the scripts and coming up with ideas for what will work for sound effects, creating things for these futuristic sci-fi worlds of Star Wars.
-I take all of Shawn's amazing, crafted, brilliant work and tracks, and we bring them into post.
+I take all of Shawn's amazingly crafted, brilliant work and tracks, and we bring them into post.
 Her tracks are one element of what we do, which is making it so you can hear the performances.
 Our characters have processing that has to happen.
-You know, there’s actors wearing masks, various aliens and dialects—all things that we change in post.
+You know, there's actors wearing masks, various aliens and dialects—all things that we change in post.
 And then we add in all the sound effects.
 We have a sound designer, and we build the show's soundscape around what Shawn has provided us.
 Then we build a soundscape around that.
 So I work with the showrunner and the series’ directors to ensure that all the beats in the script and what's been desired to be generated emotionally for the story is being pushed forward with the soundtrack.
-Then we bring all that material to our re-recording next stage, where we mix it all to make it sound as it should on your home system.
+Then we bring all that material to our re-recording next stage where we mix it all to make it sound as it should on your home system.

 In terms of sound, how does The Mandalorian compare to other films and shows within the Star Wars universe?

 Matt Wood: It's our goal as a sound team to drive the story forward with what the director wants to convey, and we're a tool in the arsenal to make that happen.
 Sound has the ability to do that in a sort of subconscious and more emotional way.
 So that's what we're always striving to do.
 Perhaps the only thing different, being a Star Wars property, we will want everything to sound somewhat familiar.
-So we can take an episode of the original Star Wars films or one of the animated shows or The Mandalorian or even a Star Wars video game, and a fan can pop in any one of those and there's going to be a consistent, high-quality mark across the board.
+So we can take an episode of the original Star Wars movies or one of the animated shows or The Mandalorian or even a Star Wars video game, and a fan can pop in any one of those and there's going to be a consistent, high-quality mark across the board.

 How did you prepare to work on such a beloved property?

 Shawn Holden: There's a certain level of quality expected.
 This is Star Wars and it's iconic.
 And you're coming at it from this rich history.
 For me, a lot of my prep work was looking at costumes, seeing what would be animatronic and how we could possibly work from inside the helmets and masks.
 How do we get ahead of all of that?
 So when it comes down to shoot day, we are well prepared for whatever might get thrown our way, always able to get what we need in terms of clear, clean dialogue.
 I mean, the pressure was on, for sure, because we knew we had to bring the quality up to this level.
 That was my main concern.
 So we just did everything in prep that we possibly could.
 I went out to Legacy Effects where they do a lot of the practical creature work and costumes and figured out how we could put packs in the actors’ costumes and where we would hide mics and how we could build them in.
 We also designed an intricate communication system between actors that are in masks and helmets, and in animatronics earpieces—we call them earwigs—so that they could clearly hear the other actors speak.
 We have what we call the “voice of God” mic for the director to give direction to people in masks and helmets, which they can hear through their earwigs.
 We also set up speakers for the director or the assistant director to give direction to the crew and cast.
 There's a lot of groundwork, a lot of prep to be done.
-In the first season we didn't, at first, quite realise just how much we needed to do before we got started, but we made it all happen.
+In the first season we didn't, at first, quite realize just how much we needed to do before we got started, but we made it all happen.

 Matt, how would you compare working on The Mandalorian versus the previous Star Wars projects you’ve been a part of?

 Matthew Wood: The original films were so instrumental and I never expected to be working for the company that made these things.
 So it's still kind of a dream.
 The love for Star Wars is always there.
 Then the thing that always gives me new vitality on every project is all the new directors coming in and the new voices, including Jon Favreau and all that he's brought into the show.
 Also, being able to work with all the new picture editors and post teams that are working on Star Wars for the first time—you get to see how excited they are to be part of it.
 Star Wars still has that special feeling, so it’s wonderful to be around that energy with people feeling they want to put their best foot forward and do something that's going to be part of this legacy.
 I always try to bring new crew members to my team so I get to see their reactions, harness some of that energy, and then put it into the show.
 So that's always the new and exciting part.
-But we tried to work from that same aesthetic I had from George back when I was a kid, when I first started.
-And we're still at Skywalker Ranch and working every day in the very same locations that we did the original films, so that's pretty inspiring, as well.
+But we tried to work from that same aesthetic I had from George back when I was a kid when I first started.
+And we're still at Skywalker Ranch and working every day in the very same locations that we did the original films, so that's pretty inspiring as well.

 What sort of challenges did you encounter during filming?